shwestrick/15740-s17-project/README.md

   4. (**I**) **Invalid**: this line is not in the directory.

 For a particular line in the directory, the events which cause state transitions are as follows.
-They are indexed by the processor id of the sender.
+Except for **Ev**, they are indexed by the processor id of the sender.
   1. (**Wr<sub>i</sub>**) **Write**: processor _i_ wants to write to this line.
   The directory has to respond to this message with either an accept or reject.
   2. (**Ac<sub>i</sub>**) **Acquire**: processor _i_ wants to read from this line,